Cook County Administration Building: Acquisition by county government, current use

-Having originally housed commercial offices and served as the headquarters of the Brunswick Corporation, the builings was acquired by the Cook County government in 1996, for approximately $40 million. and was converted to housing county government offices and courtrooms.
+Having originally housed commercial offices and served as the headquarters of the Brunswick Corporation, the buildings were acquired by the Cook County government in 1996, for approximately $40 million. and was converted to housing county government offices and courtrooms.
 It is today officially known as the "George W. Dunne Cook County Administration Building", with its namesake being George W. Dunne (who served as president of the Cook County Board of Commissioners).

 2003 fire

 On October 17, 2003, a structural fire occurred on the 12th floor of the building.
 The fire originated in a storage closest in Suite 1240, used by Secretary of State's Business Services Division.
-Reported to building security at approximately 5:00pm and building security officers reporting the fire at 5:02pm via 9-1-1.
-The voice evacuation alarm was initiated at 5:03.
-Chicago Fire Department personnel arrived by 5:06 and firefighters confirmed an active fire at 5:10.
+Reported to building security at approximately 5 pm and building security officers reporting the fire at 5:02 pm via 9-1-1.
+The voice evacuation alarm was initiated at 5:03 pm.
+Chicago Fire Department personnel arrived by 5:06 pm and firefighters confirmed an active fire at 5:10 pm.

 At 5:15, 9-1-1 received a call reporting that an individual is trapped by heavy smoke.
 This call would be followed by several additional calls from various individuals trapped in the southeast stairway, reporting that it was filled with smoke and that they are unable to exit the stairway due to locked doors.
 (Note: For security reasons, stairwell exit doors locked behind the user, forcing an individual who entered the stairwell to proceed down to the lobby to exit the stairwell, and preventing exit from the stairwell at any floor other than the lobby.)
-Calls from trapped individuals continued until 5:47.
+Calls from trapped individuals continued until 5:47 pm.

 Some individuals trapped in the stairway discovered the door on the 27th floor was not latched, and were able to escape from the smoke filled stairway.
 Thirteen individuals were unable to reach floor 27 and collapsed from smoke between floors 16 and 22, killing six of them.

 The fire was reported as out at 6:39 pm.

 A review into the handling of the fire, authored by James Lee Witt, was tasked with identifying what occurred during the response to the fire, shortcomings that occurred, and how to address them.
 Then make recommendations to improve deficient procedures and systems.
 The report was released in late 2004.

 The report ultimately determined several critical factors contributed fire and loss of life: